A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Numerical Examples

 with $\beta = \frac14$.
 We summarize the neural net architecture of our experiments in Table \ref{tab: VarCoeff experiment basic settings}.
 Similar to our treatment for the Poisson's equation, we multiply $\varphi_\eta$ by the truncation function $\zeta(\cdot)$ to enforce $\varphi_\eta\in H^1_0(\Omega)$.

-In this example, for all dimensions $d=10, 20, 50$, we set $\lambda=10$ and $\epsilon = 1$ in the loss function; we set the extrapolation coefficient $\omega=1$.
-The stepsizes $\tau_u, \tau_\varphi, \tau_\psi$, the number of samples $N_{in}, N_{bdd}$, as well as the tolerance of MINRES used In all tests , are also summarized in Table \ref{tab: VarCoeff experiment basic settings}.
-We improve the tolerance of the MINRES algorithm from $10^{-3}$ to $10^{-4}$ as the dimension $d$ increases to $50.$ We run the proposed method for $500$ and $1500$ seconds for $10$-D and $20$-D problems respectively.
-For the $50$-D problem, we perform the proposed method for $36000$ iterations.
+In this example, for all dimensions $d=10, 20, 50,$ the stepsizes $\tau_u, \tau_\varphi, \tau_\psi$, the number of samples $N_{in}, N_{bdd}$, as well as the tolerance of MINRES, are summarized in Table \ref{tab: VarCoeff experiment basic settings}.
+We improve the tolerance of the MINRES algorithm from $0.5 \cdot 10^{-3}$ to $10^{-4}$ as the dimension $d$ increases to $50.$ We run the proposed method for 500 and 1000 seconds for $10$D and $20$D problems.
+For $d=50$, we perform the proposed method using $L^2(\partial \Omega, \mu_{\partial \Omega})$ boundary loss for $36000$ iterations and the method using $H^1(\partial \Omega, \mu_{\partial \Omega})$ loss for $3000$ iterations.
 For all $d=10, 20, 50$, we compare the algorithm with the PINN, DeepRitz, and WAN methods.
 The detailed settings for these three methods are provided in Table \ref{tab: setup for PINN DeepRitz WAN PDAdam}.
 We make semi-log/log-log plots of relative error vs. computational time for all methods.
-The error plots are presented in Figure \ref{fig: VarCoeff1}.
+The error plots are presented in Figure \ref{fig: VarCoeff2}.
 The plots justify the linear convergence of the proposed method.
+The experimental results further demonstrate improved convergence rates and accuracy for the NPDG algorithms, both with and without the use of a stronger boundary norm.
 Compared with the other algorithms based on Adam optimizers, the proposed method performs more stably and achieves higher accuracy in this example.
 We also record the GPU time spent by each method to achieve a certain accuracy.
 One can find the details in Table \ref{tab: GPU time to accuracy } of Appendix \ref{append: compare among diff methods}.
-It turns out that only the proposed method can achieve an accuracy such that $\frac{\|u_\theta-u_*\|_{L^2(\mu)}}{\|u_*\|_{L^2(\mu)}} \leq 0.005$.
+It turns out that only the proposed method can achieve an accuracy such that $\frac{\|u_\theta-u_*\|_{L^2(\Omega, \mu)}}{\|u_*\|_{L^2(\Omega, \mu)}} \leq 0.005$.